 Shortbread Cookies are made with only 5 simple ingredients to create a tender, flaky, buttery cookie that is melt-in-your-mouth delicious.

-In my book, shortbread cookies are the perfect treat, especially when dipped into a hot beverage.
-It is a little bit salty, a little bit sweet, and oh, so buttery.
+In my book, shortbread cookies are the perfect treat, especially when dipped into a hot beverage like a homemade latte or a mug of Christmas Tea or hot chocolate.
+They are a little bit salty, a little bit sweet, and oh, so buttery.
 Just delicious.

 - Butter: Unsalted butter is best for baking, and this is true for shortbread as well.
 If you only happen to have salted butter on hand, feel free to use it, just omit the added salt from the recipe.
 I would not substitute vegan butter in this Shortbread Cookie recipe, as the fat content is not the same and the cookies will not hold their shape or texture well.